focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Highlight occurrences of selection
+    + When there's some selected text and no current highlights, update highlights
+    + Draw highlights
+    + Display highlights in the scrollbar area
 + Fix the crash when a file is saved with open dialog hidden
 + Select whole words when creating new cursors (unless selected manually)
 + Move viewport in a constant smooth fashion (on ctrl+up/down)